-For classes that meet three times a week:
+For classes that meet two times a week:

-Students can take 3 absences with no penalty; no documentation is required for the first 3 absences as they are automatically excused.
+Students can take 2 absences with no penalty; no documentation is required for the first 2 absences as they are automatically excused.
 If the third absence is unexcused, it will result in 5% deduction from the participation portion of your final grade.
 Excused or unexcused, on the third absence, a meeting is required with the instructor and/or area faculty to assess the student's continued participation in the course.
 If the fourth absence and all subsequent absences are unexcused, each will result in an additional 5% deduction from the final grade.
-Opportunities to make up missed material for unexcused absences is up to the instructor's discretion and will be made available through virtual classes or online assignments.
+Opportunities to make up missed material for unexcused absences is up to the instructor's discretion and will be made available through virtual or in person class options, or online assignments.